anurupr/atom-ignore/README.md

-# Atom tree-ignore package
+# atom-ignore package

-> Use a .atomignore file to hide files & folder in tree view
+> Use a .atomignore file to hide files & folder in tree view and fuzzy finder

 * * *